Thriving Sustainably is supported by readers like you. If you purchase through our links, we may earn an affiliate commission at no cost to you.

 How to Use Plastic-Free Dishwasher Detergents (and What to Expect)

-Switching to a plastic-free dishwasher detergent doesn’t mean compromising performance—just understanding how to get the most from it.
-Whether using dishwasher tablets, powder, or a bio enzyme detergent, here’s how to make it work effectively.
+Switching to a plastic-free dishwasher detergent doesn’t mean compromising performance; it simply requires understanding how to get the most out of it.
+Whether using dishwasher tablets, powder, or a bio-enzyme detergent, here’s how to make it work effectively.

 Step-by-Step: How to Use Dishwasher Tablets or Powder

-- Remove food debris from your dishes before loading.
-Plastic-free detergents aren’t magic—they still work best with some help.
+1. Remove food debris from your dishes before loading.
+Plastic-free detergents aren’t magic—they still require some help to work optimally.

-- If your machine has a pre-wash compartment, skip it unless directed—most plastic-free detergents are designed for a single cycle.
+3. If your machine has a pre-wash compartment, skip it unless instructed to do so most plastic-free detergents are designed for a single cycle.

 Works with All Dishwasher Types